-- Dave did not say: This is not a method you can use to never have a write-off. - Too many variable at early revenue stage to calculate - Do you need a valuation on pre-revenue? - See Berkus Method for a 20 year method - Startup need to be amazingly creative, in product and marketing.
+- Dave did not say: This is not a method you can use to calculate your current valuation of a pre-revenue company!

+- Too many variable at early revenue stage to calculate

+- See Berkus Method for a 20 year method

+- It can help you pick you potential buyers

+- Based on track record (size/stage/tech)

+- Business Development as a process

+- The data is still a work in progress

+- Startup need to be creative, in product and marketing.
 Not revenue models